African baobab: Impressive giant

 Elephants use the wood of the Baobab as a water reservoir.
 With its mighty tusks, they knock deep holes into the thick bark and tear out parts of the moist and fibrous wood in order to chew it afterwards and to win the water from it.
 In areas where the density of elephant populations is very high, Baobabs are quite endangered because their natural succession, i.e. their regrowth, is not sufficient to compensate for the elephant's influence.

 Due to its size and thickness, the age of the baobab tree is often overestimated.
 David Livingstone who discovered the tree estimated the age of a mighty Baobab he found on the Zambezi at 4000 years.
 Later investigations showed that only a few trees are older than 400 years.
 However, it is estimated that the giants can reach an age of up to 2000 years.
-In the context of a field guide training, a safari tour or voluntary work with Natucate in Africa you get the chance to experience the impressive tree giants yourself.
+As part of a Natucate field guide training, a safari tour or volunteer project in Africa you get the chance to experience the impressive tree giants yourself.